BoltonStudios/easy-zillow-reviews/README.txt

 **Important**: Follow Zillow's [guidelines](https://www.zillow.com/howto/api/faq.htm) including:

-* Show the Zillow logo on your website where reviews appear.
-You can disable the logo in Settings > Easy Zillow Reviews and add it elsewhere adjacent to the reviews per the [Branding Guidelines](https://www.zillow.com/howto/api/BrandingRequirements.htm).
-* Show the Zillow Disclaimer where reviews appear.
-You can disable it in Settings > Easy Zillow Reviews and add it elsewhere (such as in the footer).
 * No local storage of reviews.
-This plugin pulls reviews from Zillow using your Bridge API Access Token or ZPID.
+This plugin gets reviews in real time with your Bridge API Access Token or ZPID.
-* No more than 1,000 calls to the API in a day. *Easy Zillow Reviews* shows an error message to help identify the problem if Zillow blocks your Access Token or ZPID for any reason.
-Zillow may permit more calls upon request to <api@bridgeinteractive.com> or <mortgageapis@zillow.com>.
+* 1,000 calls to the API per day maximum.
+Request more calls from <api@bridgeinteractive.com> or <mortgageapis@zillow.com>.

 = Supporting Easy Zillow Reviews =